 London’s original market was in Cheapside and its oldest surviving market is Borough market, on the southern side of London Bridge.
 Other early London markets include Smithfield and Leadenhall.

 continue through the park, exiting beside the church.
 Turn left and cross the road, then turn left again.
-Soon you will see signs pointing to the Museum of London, and some escalators on your right.
+Soon you will see some escalators on your right.

-Go up the escalators and follow the signs to the Museum of London, along the walkway.
-Pass the entrance to the museum and continue right, along Bastion Highwalk, until you see part of the old City wall and the Barbican area on your left.
+Go up the escalators and along the walkway.
+Continue right, along Bastion Highwalk, until you see part of the old City wall and the Barbican area on your left.
 Stop, overlooking part of the London Wall.

 London Wall, Barbican Centre and St Giles Church